corynabours/SharpBots/readme.txt

 will report only the distance of scanned robots, not the angle.
 If you want more precision you have to turn your radar slower.

-CSRobots is implemented in C# using MPF should run on windows.
+CSRobots is implemented in C# using MPF and should run on windows.

 To start a match call:
 CSRobots.exe [resolution] [#match] [-nogui] [-speed=<N>] [-timeout=<N>]